TheQuantumPhysicist/sam-dns-tools/README.md

 I developed this program because I love for my tools to be reusable, testable and to be written in such a way where errors are impossible to happen.
 I hate writing random bash scripts to do this with weird curl commands, so I spent a few hours to create the first version of this.

+This program also has some extra services for DNS control.
+The default subcommand is `certbot`, but feel free to try the others.
+It can be used for any other automation tasks that require DNS control.

 ### Capabilities

 This program is very simple by design.
 It can do two things: